jhale/scientific-python/homework/homework.md

 5. In log-log space the error vs N does not form a straight line.
 If you run the code again, you will see that you get a different line.
 Why?
-6. To solve this 'problem', you instead need to compute the mean error of the estimator, that is, estimate the error M times (e.g. 50 times) for each N and then compute the sample mean from the M estimates of the error.
-Modify your code with a second loop to perform this operation.
+6. To solve this 'problem', you instead need to compute the mean error of the estimator, that is, estimate the error M times (e.g. 50 times) for each N, and then compute the sample mean of the error from the M estimates.
+Add a a second for loop to perform this operation.
-6. Calculate the slope of the mean error vs N data in log-log space using the functionality in `numpy.Polynomial`.
+6. Calculate the slope of the mean error vs N in log-log space using the functionality in `numpy.Polynomial`.
    You should have a slope of around -0.5.
-Bonus: Is this the expected result?
-   Can you explain why?
+Does this conform with the expected slope for the theoretical convergence rate for Monte Carlo estimation?
 7. Add axis labels and a title to your plot.
-8. Put your code through an automatic code formatter e.g. `autopep8 -i LASTNAME_Firstname_monte_carlo.py` before submitting it.
-You can install autopep8 using `pip install autopep8`.
+8. Put your code through an automatic code formatter e.g. `ruff format LASTNAME_Firstname_monte_carlo.py` before submitting it.
+You can install ruff using `pip install ruff`.

 ```python
 import numpy as np